michael-sumner/go-make-things/content/articles/2019-03-18-we-are-actively-destroying-the-web.md

 >
 > It’d take some organizing to get to a place where we do such a thing.
 And maybe that’s a good thing—right now it feels like we’re an industry of [overpaid, fly-by-night plumbers](https://twitter.com/ericwbailey/status/1082694786480513026) who have the luxury of saying they don’t believe in using wrenches.

-Culturally, I want there to be more shame around *not* building things accessibility.
+Culturally, I want there to be more shame around *not* building things accessibly.

 I don't really love negative, stick-based motivation.
 But too often, we seem comfortable building inaccessible experiences that "we'll fix later."
 That's not ok.
 You should feel like shit if you knowingly do that.